This information can help you better identify and navigate through the realities of your experience.

 Can I leave the country with my children if I am fleeing abuse?

 If you are fleeing an abusive spouse with your children it is always a good idea to file for custody of your children as soon as possible.
 In the meantime leaving the country could cause complications.
-For more information on family law and custody, visit the website of the Attorney General on Family Law.
+For more information on family law and child custody, visit http://www.attorneygeneral.jus.gov.on.ca/english/family/

 Will I be deported if I leave my abusive sponsor?